by Cindy Rizzo

 A deeply polarized and ungovernable United States of America has separated into two nations—the God Fearing States (GFS) and the United Progressive Regions (UPR).

-Judith embeds a secret code in her papercuts so that she and Jeffrey can tell Dani about the growing danger to Jews in the GFS without raising suspicions from the government.
+As danger mounts and their alarm grows, Judith embeds a secret code in her papercuts so that she and Jeffrey can tell Dani what’s happening to Jews in the GFS without raising suspicions from the government.
 When the three arrange a quick, clandestine meeting, Jeffrey is finally faced with the choice to flee or to stay and resist.
-And Judith is reeling from a pull toward Dani that is unlike anything she has ever felt.
+And Judith is reeling from a pull toward Dani that is unlike anything she has ever felt before.

 |Publication Date||June 17, 2021|

 |Editor||Katherine V. Forrest|